A.A.C.W.E.R.T

 Gaila Sims, Ph.D., will present the AACWERT virtual program at 7:15 p.m.
 (Eastern) Thursday, Dec.
 11 on “A Monumental Weight: ‘The Auction Block’ in Fredericksburg, Virginia.”
 The program link will be posted in early December at: aacwert.org.
 The Auction Block is a 1,200-pound sandstone block, which, the Fredericksburg Area Museum (FAM) states “was associated with the sale and hiring of enslaved people” at its prominent, downtown location at the corner of Charles and William streets.
 It was installed circa 1843.
 According to Dr. Sims, more than 300 enslaved individuals overall were sold during the 20 or more sales held on this corner between 1847 and 1862.
 The Auction Block was removed by the city June 5, 2020; and relocated that fall one block north to the FAM, where it is on loan from the city for a long-term exhibit.
 The museum is at 907 Princess Anne St., near the corner of Princess Anne and William streets.
 Dr. Sims is a public historian and museum educator, specializing in African American history.
 From August 2022 until Aug.
 1, 2025, she served as the FAM’s Curator of African American History and Special Projects, and became its Vice President of Programs and Interpretation.
 Dr. Sims is on contract to consult on the FAM’s upcoming, interpretive memorial at the Auction Block’s original location.
 She also is writing a book, to be published by Louisiana State University, on Fredericksburg’s racial issues; and teaching an African American history course at Germanna Community College in Fredericksburg this fall.

-Historian, author, and public speaker James K. Bryant II, Ph.D., will present a free, virtual program at 7:15 p.m.
+Historian, author, and public speaker James K. Bryant II, Ph.D., presented a free, virtual program at 7:15 p.m.
 (Eastern) Thursday, Nov.
 6 on “The 36 United States Colored Troops In The Civil War,” hosted by the African Americans Civil War Era Round Table (AACWERT).

 If you missed Dr. Bryant II program, here is the link to view the recorded program